 While researching the best universities and programmes for your Masters studies, you will also be checking the admission requirements.
 In some cases, only a language test will be sufficient.
 However, for many reputable programmes you will also need to sit an aptitude test.
 The choice is usually between GMAT and GRE.

 But if you dive deeper, you will find out that the GRE offers a General Test and Subject Tests.
 When you have a choice, how do you decide which test will maximise your chances of admission?
-Here are some practical tips that will help you, kindly provided by Access Masters’ partner Princeton Review.
+Here are some practical tips that will help you.

 When you sign up for the GRE, you will have the option to take the general exam or a subject test.
 You may choose one or both.
 The exam you select will determine what you study, how universities will handle the information, how much you will pay and when you can take the exam.
 Find out the differences between these vital tests for graduate school entry and decide for yourself on the best examination for your education plans.

 The GRE general test is a required admissions exam for getting into many graduate schools across the United States.
 This test includes sections that test your reading, math, vocabulary, reasoning and essay writing skills.
-You may choose to take this test on the computer or as a paper-based exam.
+As of September 2023, the GRE General Test has been significantly shortened and now takes under two hours to complete.
+You may choose to take this test on the computer at a test centre or from home via the GRE at Home option (see below).

-Taking the test on the computer gives you the chance to show your skills by responding to questions on the computer.
-You will write two essays, have two verbal reasoning and two math sections.
-You may also get a third verbal or math section that consists of unscored questions the ERS uses for trial questions and test research.
+Taking the test on the computer gives you the chance to show your skills by responding to questions at a test centre.
+You will write one essay (the “Analyse an Issue” task), have two verbal reasoning and two quantitative reasoning sections.
+The unscored experimental section that previously appeared in the test has been removed.

 Each section of the computer-based test is adaptive based on the previous portion.
 How well you do on the first section of the verbal and math portions of the test determines the types of questions you get for the second section of that type.
 In each part, every problem contributes an equal weight to your score.